fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entries/Journal-Entry-Guides/create-match-split-transactions.md

 1. Select `Show matches` on the transaction
 1. Choose the corresponding transaction(s) from the list
 1. Review the match details
-1. Select `Confirm Match` to complete the process
+1. Select `Update` to complete the process

 :::info
 When you match a payment to an invoice, Fiskl automatically creates a payment record for that invoice.